TobikoData/sqlmesh/docs/concepts/models/overview.md

 For example, the physical table created for the following model definition would have:

-1. The value of its `MODEL` DDL `description` field, "Total revenue for each customer", registered as a table comment in the SQL engine
+1. The value of its `MODEL` DDL `description` field, "Revenue data for each customer", registered as a table comment in the SQL engine
 2. The comment on the same line as the `customer_id` column definition in the SQL query, "Customer's unique ID", registered as a column comment for the table's `customer_id` column

 ```sql linenums="1" hl_lines="7 11"